-In this Guideposts Classics, Michael Learned tells how she found her path to prayer.
+In this story from October 1976, actress Michael Learned, Emmy-winning star of The Waltons, tells how she found her path to prayer.

 - Posted on Jul 17, 2014